kushtrimh/zana/CONTRIBUTING.md

 ## Questions and discussions

-If you have any questions, or you are interested to discuss about Zana, feel free to add a comment with your question at the open
+If you have any questions, or you are interested to discuss about Zana, feel free to add a comment with your question on the open
-[Zana Q&A](https://github.com/kushtrimh/zana/discussions/17) discussion, or create a new discussion yourself at our [discussions](https://github.com/kushtrimh/zana/discussions) page.
+[Zana Q&A](https://github.com/kushtrimh/zana/discussions/17) discussion, or create a new discussion yourself on our [discussions](https://github.com/kushtrimh/zana/discussions) page.

 ## Reporting a bug

-If you come across any problem with Zana, and you want to report an issue, you can follow this guide.
+If you come across any problems with Zana, and want to report an issue, you can follow this guide.
 Before reporting a new bug issue however, please check the [issues](https://github.com/kushtrimh/zana/issues) page in case a similar bug has already been reported.

-To create a bug issue, you can go to the [issues](https://github.com/kushtrimh/zana/issues) page and click on the `New issue` button.
+To create a bug issue, you can go on the [issues](https://github.com/kushtrimh/zana/issues) page and click on the `New issue` button.
 You will be redirected to another page with a list of issues templates, and there you can choose the `Bug report` [template](.github/ISSUE_TEMPLATE/bug_report.md).

 For the title of the bug issue, please give something short that best describes your problem.
 On the bug report content pane, a list of headings will show the expected information.
 Please make sure to add as many details as you can.
-Steps to reproduce, console log errors, screenshots and browser type and version are particularly helpful to resolve the issue faster.
+Steps to reproduce, console log errors, screenshots, browser type and version are particularly helpful to resolve the issue faster.

-If you simply have a question for Zana, please do not raise a new bug issue for it, instead check our [questions and discussions](#questions-and-discussions) section.
+If you simply have a question about Zana, please do not raise a new bug issue for it, instead check our [questions and discussions](#questions-and-discussions) section.

 ## Suggesting enhancements

-If you want to suggest a new feature or improvement to Zana, you can follow this guide.
+If you want to suggest a new feature or improvement for Zana, you can follow this guide.
 Before creating a new enhancement issue however, please check the [issues](https://github.com/kushtrimh/zana/issues) page in case a similar enhancement has already been suggested.

-To create an enhancement issue, you can go to the [issues](https://github.com/kushtrimh/zana/issues) page and click on the `New issue` button.
+To create an enhancement issue, you can go on the [issues](https://github.com/kushtrimh/zana/issues) page and click on the `New issue` button.
 You will be redirected to another page with a list of issues templates, and there you can choose the `Feature request` [template](.github/ISSUE_TEMPLATE/feature_request.md).

 For the title of the enhancement issue, please give something short that best describes your suggestion.